barchart/marketdata-api-js/README.md

 ## Supported Environments

-* *Browsers* - Your target browser must support WebSockets (which all modern Browsers do).
+* *Browsers* - Your target browser must support WebSockets (which all modern browsers do).
 Also, the source code is written using ES6, so transpilation (with appropriate polyfills) is recommended before distribution.
 * *Node.js* - Node.js does not natively support WebSockets.
 Instead, a third-party library called [WS](https://github.com/websockets/ws) is responsible for maintaining the WebSocket connection to Barchart's servers.

 ## Examples